-Exclusive Interview: Sam Ruddock - Paralympic Cyclist On Track For Tokyo 2021
+Exclusive Interview: Sam Ruddock - Paralympic Cyclist's Tips for High-Performance

 Possessing unparalleled drive and determination, Sam Ruddock is an outstanding Paralympic athlete who has rocketed through the ranks of track cycling.
 Initially spotted as a potential track and field athlete, Sam was recognised for his speed and power whilst playing American Football at the University of Loughborough.
 Soon selected to compete in the 100m and 200m, Sam made his Paralympic debut at the London 2012 Olympic Games.